 This is the stage where data rooms play a key role.
 Here, a data room allows you to provide the relevant information securely to the different parties (accountants, consultants, lawyers) in a secure layered way.
 Any business due diligence will include due diligence of all business areas.

 The increased use of technology to assist with due diligence communication corresponds to the greater focus on the area of IT due diligence generally.
 Many of the materials important in the due diligence process for a software or technology investment are particularly suited to the use of a virtual data room.

-A dataroom can help speeding up closing.
-Drafts of final documentation can be shared and commented using simple and effective version control functionality.
-Upon signing all disclosure lists can also be produced by the audit function of the dataroom.
+A data room can help speed up the closing process of an M&A. Drafts of final documentation can be shared and commented on using simple and effective version control functionality.
+Upon signing all disclosure lists can also be produced by the audit function of the data room.

 6. Deal Bible

 A good virtual data room will offer the possibility to archive a transaction.
 This archive serves as a deal bible in case the due diligence information and disclosures need to be referred to in the future.